kkire245/KCorp-Enterprise-Homelab/01-Entra-ID/groups-and-guest-access.md

 Confirmed each assigned group shows the correct department members.
 For the dynamic group, waited for membership processing to complete and confirmed it auto-populated with the expected manager-titled users across multiple departments, not just one.

 ## Result
 Working.
-6 groups total (5 assigned + 1 dynamic), the dynamic group correctly picked up managers across departments without manual assignment.
+6 groups total (5 assigned + 1 dynamic).
+The dynamic group correctly picked up managers across departments without manual assignment.
 Guest invite sent and was accepted.

 With this, **Stage 1 (Entra ID Setup) is fully complete**: tenant live and populated, hypervisor installed, Windows Server 2025 eval ISO downloaded, groups (including dynamic) created, guest user invited.